Bachelor of Science in Biology

 The undergraduate curriculum for the Bachelor of Science in Biology degree is designed to prepare students for employment in academia, government, or industry; for graduate studies in the biological sciences or science teaching; or for admission to medical, dental, or veterinary schools.
 The theme of the curriculum is systems biology, employing a systems approach in solving biological problems.
 All students participate in research through undergraduate research courses.
 The School also offers the International Plan, Business Option, a minor in biology, and several certificates.

-This plan enables students to do nine credit hours of supervised research with a Biology faculty member over multiple semesters.
+This Reseach Option enables students to complete nine credit hours of supervised research with a Biology faculty member over multiple semesters.
 With faculty guidance, students write a brief proposal, perform independent, original research, and write a thesis about their work.
 The thesis is evaluated by two Biology Faculty members.
 The first six credit hours of the research option are taken as BIOL 2699/4699 (research for credit) or BIOL 2698/4698 (research for pay).
 Students then take either BIOL 4690 (Independent Research Project; three hours) or BIOL 4910 (Honors Research Thesis; three hours) in their final semester and two, one credit-hour writing courses, LMC 4701 and 4702.
-These writing courses can be counted as Biology electives.
+These writing courses can be counted as Biology electives for Research Option students.
 Note that LMC 4701 should be taken in the semester prior to enrolling in BIOL 4910/4690.
-The student's research is presented in BIOL 4450 Senior Seminar.
+The student's research is presented in BIOL 4460 Communicating Biological Research.

-Completing this program gives students a "Research Option in Biology" designation on their transcripts.
+Successful completion of this option earns students a "Research Option in Biology" designation on their Georgia Tech transcripts.